bugcrowd/templates/submissions/description/insecure_os_firmware/local_administrator_on_default_environment/template.md

-# Local Administrator on Default Environment

-## Overview of the Vulnerability

 The current configuration of the device uses a local administrator account as the default environment setting.
 This configuration inherently provides administrator-level access to the running processes and access, posing a significant security risk.
 If an attacker compromises the application or device, they can gain elevated privileges automatically, allowing for extensive control over the device's functions and data.

 ## Business Impact